 The State of Maryland continues under a state of emergency, as established by the governor, due to the COVID-19 outbreak.
-Consistent with the Judiciary’s move to Phase V of the Amended Administrative Order on the Progressive Resumption of Full Function of Judiciary Operations, SBLE’s administrative office is now open to the public.
-Applicants visiting SBLE’s administrative office remain subject to COVID-19 health screening, including a no-contact temperature check, and mask requirements upon entry to Judiciary buildings.
+Applicants visiting SBLE’s administrative office are subject to COVID-19 health screening, including a no-contact temperature check, and mask requirements upon entry to Judiciary buildings.

 Portability of Scores Earned on the October 2020 Remote Bar Exam in Maryland

 Applicants who took the October 2020 Remote Bar Exam in one of the reciprocal jurisdictions listed above may apply for admission in Maryland under the rules pertaining to the transfer of UBE scores.
 See the Admission by UBE Transfer (UBT) page of this website for more information.